ch374nvj/simulations/README.md

 # Simulations!

-A collection of simulations built using signal processing techniques in Python.
+A collection of simulations built using signal processing techniques in Python & MATLAB.

 ## 📦 Installation